kanazawanao/brew-note-api/openapi/generated/brew-note/docs/CreateBean.md

 ### NewCreateBean

-`func NewCreateBean(productionArea string, kind string, roastLevelId int32, ) *CreateBean`
+`func NewCreateBean(productionRegion string, kind string, roastLevelId int32, ) *CreateBean`

 NewCreateBean instantiates a new CreateBean object This constructor will assign default values to properties that have it defined,